How do heterotrophs obtain their energy? | Channels for Pearson+

 1

-Understand the definition of heterotrophs: Heterotrophs are organisms that cannot produce their own food and must obtain energy by consuming other organisms or organic compounds.
+Understand the definition of heterotrophs: Heterotrophs are organisms that cannot synthesize their own food and rely on other sources of organic carbon, primarily plant or animal matter, for nutrition.

-Identify the primary source of energy for heterotrophs: Heterotrophs rely on organic compounds, which are typically derived from other living organisms, to obtain energy.
+Recognize the primary method of energy acquisition for heterotrophs: Heterotrophs obtain their energy by consuming organic molecules produced by other organisms.
+This includes eating plants, animals, or decomposing organic matter.

-Eliminate incorrect options: Heterotrophs do not produce their own food through photosynthesis, as this is a characteristic of autotrophs, such as plants.
+Differentiate between heterotrophs and autotrophs: Autotrophs, such as plants, can produce their own food through photosynthesis or chemosynthesis, using inorganic substances.
+Heterotrophs, on the other hand, must consume organic substances.

 Watch next

-Master Introduction to Cellular Respiration with a bite sized video explanation from Jason Amores SumpterStart learning
+Master Introduction to Metabolism with a bite sized video explanation from Jason Amores SumpterStart learning